Daweet/Daweet.github.io/_posts/2020-05-13-Python-Kinematics-Motion-Diagram-Tutorial.md

 ### Kinematic Equation

-I want to introduce you in this post how we can use `python` to graph motion diagrams or plots such as *postion-time*, *velocity-time*, *acceleration-time*.
+I want to introduce you, in this post, how you can use `python` to graph motion diagrams or plots such as *postion-time*, *velocity-time*, *acceleration-time*.
 Graphs are helpful in many instances, and we use them in physics more often to 'see' the result.
 By looking at the plots we can understand what kind of relationship exists between two parameters and/or variables.
 Moreover, looking-visually- at a graph makes it easy to grasp the situation and help us widen our understanding.
 By looking at graphs, it is easily to answer questions like: Do I have linear relationship? or quadratic? or higher order polynomial? all this can be deduced after ploting the results.
 For some simple forms, the graphs help us to establish equations too, thereby allowing us generalize the conclusion.

 I will disscus here the simple use of Python to describe motion a system, specifically in a frictionless system, where we assume its effect is negligible, and use the plotted graph to decribe the motion and arrive at solution if need be.